 Like Anna, several fasting girls were heavily influenced by religion.
 “I’d say the most common link is Christian faith: whether Catholic or Protestant, many of these girls were praised as heroines in the medieval tradition of saints such as Catherine of Siena who were said to have been able to survive lengthy fasts as well as other forms of penance to expiate their sins and those of others,” Donoghue said in the same interview.
 As the novelist mentioned, expiating others’ sins is an integral part of Anna’s life as well.

-One of the fasting girls that resemble Anna is Sarah Jacob.
+One of the fasting girls who resemble Anna is Sarah Jacob.
 Born in 1857 in Carmarthenshire, Wales, Sarah fell sick in February 1867, which marked the start of her loss of appetite.
-The last time Sarah ate anything at all supposedly is in October of the same year.
+The last time Sarah ate anything at all, supposedly, was in October of the same year.
 Like Anna in the film, Sarah became a sensation as newspapers published several stories about “the Welsh Fasting Girl.”
 Like visitors came to see Anna, several visitors and pilgrims reportedly visited Sarah.
 They even left coins after their visits, reminding us of how visitors put coins in the poor box placed in the O’Donnell household in the film.

-Like Anna has watchers, Sarah also had them.
+Like Anna, who has watchers, Sarah also has them.
 She died on December 17, 1869, more than two years after she reportedly refused to eat anything at all in October 1867.
-Although Sarah’s life does resemble Anna’s, Donoghue didn’t want to base Anna on the Welsh girl.
+Although Sarah’s life does resemble Anna’s, Donoghue doesn’t want to base Anna on the Welsh girl.
 “I never found one real case that rang that little bell in me, telling me this was the story I had to tell in a novel.
 Some were too tragic, even for a writer with my dark tastes; Sarah Jacob, for instance, a little girl died while being ‘watched’ by nurses in 1869,” Donoghue added in the same Pan Macmillan interview.

 Ultimately, Donoghue wanted to explore womanhood through Anna and her fasting.
 “I thought it said a lot about what it’s meant to be a girl – in many Western countries, from the sixteenth century right through to the twentieth – that these girls became celebrities by not eating.
 Paradoxically, they got power – attention, fame, sometimes fortune – by being weak and self-sacrificial, the ultimate in meek femininity,” the author added.